Forever Is Over: Synopsis

 The video starts with King swinging around on a chair, then goes through all of the band's members with a close up shot.
 As Healy starts singing, she is at a window, and it is images outside of the window, with raindrops on the window, goes inside of the house, where she is seen sitting playing with the blinds at the window.
 The band are pictures at the Cinema trying to cheer Healy up after she's had her heart broke, eventually the band start having a laugh by throwing popcorn at her.
 Sandford and Wiseman are seen putting the phone down on their boyfriends after singing the lyrics, "there's nothing left to say".
 As the chorus kicks in, White is seen walking out of the house, slamming the door, singing the lyrics, "forever is over", which means she's left her boyfriend, she has had enough.
 The band start smashing and throwing things as they are angry with their ex-boyfriends.
 Wiseman is later seen having lunch with her boyfriend, which she is not very happy about and starts pulling faces, and later throws her glass of wine over him, and throws her engagement ring away.
+We later see her throwing a glass.
 Sandford is also seen trying to phone her boyfriend, but he does not pick up the phone, and she puts her head against the wall, and King comes comfort her by putting her arm around her.
 There are scenes where Healy and Wiseman begin to cook cakes in the kitchen, and where all the band are dancing in the car.
 Healy is seen typing 'Lover' into her laptop, but then deletes the L so it spells 'Over'.
 As the video comes to an end, the band are seen in a night club dancing, then leaving the club.

+Sandford sported a wig in the music video, as her hair at time of recording and release was cut in an asymmetric crop.